 Advancements in NVIDIA’s latest laptop GPUs also mean that a much larger number of VR Ready laptops exist today than did prior to the company’s latest 10-series GPU launch.

 The impact of this lower cost and more powerful hardware appears to be quite dramatic.
-Today, we estimate more than 25 million Steam users have PCs equipped with VR Ready GPUs.
+Today, we estimate that 53.6 million Steam users have PCs equipped with VR Ready GPUs.
 How do we figure?
 Glad you asked.

 Back at the beginning of 2015, Valve announced that it had a whopping 125 million active users.
 Around that same time the gaming service had recently peaked around 8.9 million concurrent users.
-Though the company doesn’t make their active user count available, they do make their concurrent user count available, which is now hitting an average peak of around 12 million users.
-That means we can use a proportion to scale the last known active user figure of 125 million against the concurrent users of the time and the concurrent users of today.
-That equation brings us to an estimate of 168.5 million active users.
+Though the company doesn’t make their active user count available, they do make their concurrent user count available, which is now hitting an average peak of around 14.5 million users.
+That means we can use a proportion to scale the last known active user figure of 125 million against the concurrent users of the time, and to the concurrent users of today.
+That equation brings us to an estimate of 203.6 million active users.

-That’s a far greater number than the current combined estimates of Vive and Rift sales, which are often cited between 750,000 and 1.75 million.
-But this is certainly good news for Oculus and HTC, as it means the pre-existing install base to sell VR headsets into has greatly expanded in a short time; and while the high price of the systems is still a major roadblock, both companies might stand to benefit just by educating consumers that their hardware may already be capable of running high-end VR experiences.
+That’s a far, far greater number than the current combined estimates of Vive and Rift sales.
+But this is certainly good news for Oculus and HTC, as it means the pre-existing install base to sell VR headsets into has greatly expanded in a short time.
+And while the high price of the systems is still a major roadblock, both companies might stand to benefit just by educating consumers that their hardware may already be capable of running high-end VR experiences.

 Further Discussion and Considerations

 Second, a number of VR Ready GPUs are not represented in the Steam stats, especially ‘Pro’ cards like Nvidia’s Quadro and AMD’s Radeon Pro and W-series cards.
-Some very high end cards, like the 1080 Ti and Titan are also not seen in the stats.
-Our guess is that a combination of small sample size and small market share of those cards may render them insignificant in the stats, and/or they have been lumped into the ‘Other’ figure.
+Some very high end cards, like the Titan series are also not seen in the stats.
+Our guess is that a combination of sample size and market share of those cards may render them insignificant in the stats, and/or they have been lumped into the ‘Other’ figure.

 Third, a system is not completely VR Ready by the GPU alone; the CPU also needs to meet a certain bar, and there’s a few specifics surrounding USB versions, port count, HDMI versions, and operating system.
 Based on the stats available, there’s no way for us to combine the CPU and GPU stats to identify individual systems which contain both a VR Ready GPU and a VR Ready CPU.